vinaygopinath/vinaygopinath.me/content/about.md

 date: 2018-01-14T19:27:54+05:30
 ---

-### Hi, I’m Vinay
+### Hi, I'm Vinay

-I’ve been hooked on writing code ever since I wrote a *Who wants to be a millionaire?/Kaun Banega Crorepati* clone in QBasic as a nerdy 11 year old.
-During my university years, I tinkered with Android, an emerging platform at the time (2009!), and worked as an Android developer at a startup in my “hometown”, Bangalore.

-Around the time, I caught the travel bug, which took me to Omsk, Russia as a volunteer English teacher.
-I discovered the term “digital nomad” just as I began to take freelance + remote frontend/full-stack web jobs and tried my hand as a farmer in the Negev desert in Israel, travelled across Sri Lanka, hosted lots of Couchsurfers in Pokhara, Nepal, volunteered at [Payir](http://payir.org), in a remote village in Tamil Nadu, and moved seven times in two years within Poland with a single suitcase of belongings.
+I first discovered writing code at age 11 thanks to a school program.
+I started off with HTML and QBasic, and building a text-based clone of _Kaun Banega Crorepati/Who wants to be a millionaire?_ on my own (with a lot of GOTO statements 😅) gave me a huge rush.
+Over the years, I've had full-stack and mobile engineer roles at several startups and contractor positions as a digital nomad, interspersed with organic farming in Israel, teaching English in Omsk, Russia, and a stint as a tech volunteer at [Payir](https://payir.org) in Tamil Nadu, India.

-In recent years, thanks in large part to my time among the dedicated folks at Payir, I’ve come to terms with the privilege I enjoy as a middle-class, urban, tech worker and I'm trying to put it to use for underprivileged communities by working in a tech role for a social enterprise or non-profit addressing rural empowerment, poverty alleviation, or access to healthcare, education or employment opportunities.
+Thanks in large part to my time among the dedicated folks at Payir, I've come to recognise the privilege I enjoy as a cis-gendered, middle-class, English-speaking, urban tech worker, and I'm trying to put my skills to use for underprivileged communities.
+I'm interested in the intersection of technology and social change in the form of improved healthcare, access to education, addressing climate change, rights awareness, community building, and civic action.
+At present, I am the Android team lead at [Maisha Meds](https://maishameds.org/).

+Talk to me about
+* LGBTQ rights and services
+* Slow travel and cycling
+* Climate change, climate inequality and renewable energy
+* Ecological farming
+* Mental health initiatives
+* Minimalism and anti-consumption
+* Eurocentrism, internationalization and regional language support
+* Sexual violence, gender roles and gender equality
+* Religiosity and social philosophy

+Feel free to reach out if you'd like to discuss a project or idea, or just to say hi!
+I'm available at `vinay @ domain name`.